-Despite that oft-repeated hype, by some measures it isn't San Francisco's crookedest street, nor is it the steepest - and I won't even go into its rank on the planet.
+Despite all that hype, by some measures it isn't San Francisco's crookedest street, nor is it the steepest — and let's not go into its rank on the planet.

 In fact, Lombard Street is just like any other city thoroughfare, except for the enormous reputation, eight ziggedy-zaggedy turns in one block and a slope that will make a good bobsled run if it ever snowed in San Francisco.